 Lifebulb’s clinics has several locations for providing in-person counseling and is adding more regularly.
 We also provide telehealth or online therapy session services for those who may live distant from our offices.

 All our counselors are highly educated and trained and have received their full clinical licensure from practicing counseling.
 We also thoroughly interview each of our therapists, ensure that they pass a background check, and train them in-house to work with us.
 Additionally, we ensure that each of our counselors and therapists participates in ongoing education to continue to provide the best in-person and online marriage therapy services possible.

 It is important that our clients work with the best possible fit as a marriage therapist for their specific treatments for marriage disorder.
 This is why we provide detailed bios of our therapists for our clients to review before reaching out to us.
 If you have a specific marriage therapist in mind to work with, we would be happy to schedule you to see them.
 We also understand that our clients don't always match perfectly with their therapist, and in the case of a less-than-great fit, we will help you to find the right match among our team and, if necessary, provide the best referral we can to someone more suited to help you beyond our walls.

 A professional counselor is a master- or PhD-level mental health professional approved by a state licensure board to diagnose and treat mental health disorders.
 The exact name of a professional counselor's license can vary by state, but some of the most common are: Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), Licensed Clinical Professional Counselor (LCPC), and Licensed Professional Clinical Counselor (LPCC).

-Learn more about marriage therapy through our comprehensive list of resources.
+Learn more about marriage counseling in Alexandria through our online resources.